Ahhh, Valentine’s day. Our second favourite day in February (a close second to pancake day).

 It’s not quite our contemporary idea of romance – with our modern notions of soul-mates, monogamy and matrimony.
 But then again, what really is love, from a scientific point of view?

-We thought we’d delve into the facts and share the love.
+Being a creative agency for healthcare brands, we thought we’d delve into the facts and share the love.

 What is love, actually?

 Anthropologists, sociologists and neuroscientists have been trying to answer this question for decades.
 And while we may never have a fully comprehensive understanding, our brain chemistry gives us the clearest picture of what love is and how it works.

 Romantic love can be categorised by three things: lust, attraction and attachment.1

 Lust is a necessary component of love with a rather simple aim: procreation.
 Put most simply, to fulfill our basic evolutionary goal of continuing the human race, we need to want to have sex.
 Lust helps the process along, as our testes and ovaries secrete testosterone and estrogen, respectively.

 Attraction may sound the same as lust, but it functions differently from a chemical perspective.
 Attraction involves the ‘reward’ centre of our brain, and when we begin to really like someone, we’re flooded with dopamine and norepinephrine.